jemex/shoppincart-mdb/NOTES.md

 ### Total Price

-- getTotal function in our IItemStore Interface
+- getTotal function in our IReceiptFormat Interface
 - Returns integer as total price
 - Use in getReceipt function

 ### Print items in scanned order

-- Create a QueueItemStore class
+-
 - Rewrite addItem and printReceipt
 - Print by taking item one by one out of Queue